 Suppose you’re self-employed; you might not receive a P60 as an employer-issued form.
 If you don’t get a P60 and need evidence of your earnings for a mortgage application, you can use an SA302 to show proof of revenues from the last four years.
 You can download this form from HMRC, but you have to wait 72 hours after sending your tax return to do this.

 Setting people to work through the PAYE system requires filling out yearly P60 forms for each of them.
 You can do that on paper or get p60 online through the HMRC website; the documents needed to be your employees’ property on the 31st of May.

-Suppose you’re managing a Limited Company and paying yourself a salary; you should keep in mind that you’re officially employing yourself through the PAYE system.
+Suppose you’re managing a Limited Company and paying yourself a salary; you should remember that you’re officially employing yourself through the PAYE system.
 So it could be convenient if you had a P60 for yourself each year.

 P60 Form Contains

-The p60 form contains the following blanks that you should have to fill in according to your secrete pieces of information.
+The p60 form contains the following blanks that you should have to fill in according to your secret pieces of information.